aggrawal-ankur/gitbook/content/docs/debugging/practical-pdb/t3a.md

   [35] .strtab           STRTAB       0000000000000000  000035b0  00000000000001db  0000000000000000         0     0     1
   [36] .shstrtab         STRTAB       0000000000000000  0000378b  000000000000016a  0000000000000000         0     0     1
 ```
-  - As always, the output is formatted for better readability
+  - As always, the output is formatted for better readability.

-First of all, we know that our elf used to have 31 sections.
-The 6 extra sections are for debug information, which were injected because of the `-g` flag.
+We remember that our elf had 31 sections.
+The 6 extra sections are for debug information.

-If you focus on the size field, that's the length of each section.
-Let's take an example.
-Take the `.text` section.
+Let's focus on the size field.
+It is the length of each section.
+For example, take `.text`.
   - The size is 0x103, which is 295 in decimal.
   - The address range for `.text` as reported by `info files` is: `0x0000000000001050 - 0x0000000000001153`.
-  - You do the math: `0x1153 - 0x1050`, you get 0x103, exactly the same thing.
+  - "0x1153 - 0x1050" is 0x103, exactly the same.
-  - ***This proves that sections which are mapped are mapped exactly without any change.***
+  - ***This proves that sections which are mapped are mapped exactly without any modification.***

 ---

-### What's in these address ranges?
+### The address ranges?

-Let's "examine" one of these address ranges.
-Let's take `.text` again.
+Let's "examine" `.text`.

 From our first gdb session, i.e {{< doclink "7b2345107d0e4d3ab0e3369174a52eb1" "byte addressable memory" >}}, we know that the "examine" command has an option to interpret the memory as instructions.
 We are going to use that.

-Let's do:
 ```bash
 (gdb) set disassembly-flavor intel
 (gdb) x/295ib 0x1050